stephansama/packages/packages/auto-readme/README.md

 ## Usage

-In order to run the script just use
+In order to run the script you need to do two things

+1. Create either a heading or a comment to enable the corresponding feature
+2. Run the following command:

 ```sh
 pnpx @stephansama/auto-readme [options]